 Drainage material for the bottom (optional)

-.
+6) Examine the roots.
 This is the time to cut off old roots that are dead.
 Don’t cut off roots just because they are yellow.
 Green roots will be green because the receive light, since they sit toward the outer portion of the pot.
 Yellow roots that are plump and not soggy are perfectly healthy roots, but aren’t green because they don’t have chlorophyll to perform photosynthesis.
 These more yellow-looking roots will be in the middle of the potting mix, far from light.
 Keep these on the orchid.
-Don’t remove areal roots either.
-This article explains why and more about areal roots.
+Don’t remove aerial roots either.
+This article explains why and more about aerial roots.

 8) This next step depends if you want to use sphagnum moss in your fir bark mix.
 I also add charcoal, but that’s just me.
 If you want to know the benefits of charcoal, read this article.

 10) Once the orchid is clean, place your monopodial orchid in the middle of the pot.
 Monopodial orchids are Phalaenopsis and Vandas.
-Sympodial orchids (Oncidiums, Dendrobiums, etc) need to be placed with the oldest pseudobulb towards the edge of the pot, where new growth will be sprouting toward the middle.
-If these terms—monopodial, sympodial, and pseudobulbs—are confusing, check out our orchid anatomy and terminology page.
+Sympodial orchids (Cattleyas, Oncidiums, Dendrobiums, etc) need to be placed with the oldest pseudobulb towards the edge of the pot, where new growth will be sprouting toward the middle.
+If these terms—monopodial, sympodial, and pseudobulbs—are confusing, check out the orchid anatomy and terminology page.

 13) Fill.
 Tap.
 Repeat.

-If you’re wondering why the pictures in this article are all of tree bark, it’s because you can use tree bark that you find around your natural habitat to use in your potting media.
+Unlike the one above, this brand doesn’t have perlite and charcoal in the orchid bark.
+If you’re wondering why some the pictures in this article are all of tree bark, it’s because you can use tree bark that you find around your natural habitat to use in your potting media.
 Make sure to bake it in the oven to sterilize it, ridding it of all harmful insects, bacteria, and fungus.
 Once sterilized, you can break it into smaller pieces, depending on how big or small your orchid prefers.

 I hope you’ve enjoyed learning about Orchid bark.
 If you have any questions, comments, arguments, or just want to step in to say hello, I’d appreciate it!
 It’s always great to meet new friends and exchange ideas with other orchid growers.